thanthtetaung4/rt_in_one_weekend/USER_GUIDE.md

 - **Objects**: Spheres, cylinders, and planes
 - **Lights**: Ambient and point lights
 - **Materials**: Surface properties for objects
+- **Background**: Scene background color
+- **Dimensions**: Image width and height

+The ray tracer uses a centralized scene management system where all scene data is stored in a single `t_scene` structure for easier management and cleaner function calls.

 ### Basic Scene Setup